davedgd/python-bootcamp/README.md

 - Errors and Warnings
 - Functions
 - Importing Functions
+  - Installing Packages
-- Installing and Updating Packages
+  - Updating Packages
+  - More on Importing: as and from

 ### [Unit 3](https://github.com/davedgd/python-bootcamp/blob/master/Unit%203/Python-Bootcamp-Unit3.ipynb)
 - Data Types